 We would like to welcome everyone on Zoom.
-This is Navneet Agarwal from Navneet Gems and I am glad to start our second piece of webinar which will be about the very important topic in this month; Investment in Gemstones.
+This is Navneet Agarwal from Navneet Gems and I am glad to start our second piece of the webinar which will be about a very important topic this month; Investment in Gemstones.
 So, So, So, I can see that people joining from all across the globe, thank you so much for coming and joining us today.
-We will be publish this video on NGM’s youtube channel and across our social networks, so if its too late or something – you can always come back and catch up with this webinar later.
+We will be published this video on NGM’s youtube channel and across our social networks, so if it’s too late or something – you can always come back and catch up with this webinar later.
 For those who are with us….Our speaker on this topic is, Mr. Jeffery Bergman – he needs no introduction.
-One of the finest precious gemstone dealer and gemmologist with 5 decades of experience in natural gemstones, diamonds and fine jewelry.
+One of the finest precious gemstone dealers and gemmologist with 5 decades of experience in natural gemstones, diamonds, and fine jewelry.
 He is the co-founder of the 8th Dimension Gems based in Bangkok.

 For the complete webinar video please play the video here:

 A little bit about the big three.
 Why are the three so important to investors, who understand [inaudible 00:00:05] who have joined us.
 Tell us about the big three gemstones.

 Jeffery Bergman: Well, when you’re talking about ruby, emerald, and sapphire, the big three.
 First of all, you have to really, really comes into play, history.
 History and royalty, are probably the two biggest influences.
 You look at the crown jewels of Europe, you’re talking about a history that goes back thousands of years where mankind has appreciated and adorned themselves with rubies, emeralds, and sapphires, and it was really the wealthy European royal families that greatly popularized them, putting them in the crowns and rings and tiaras, and etc.